Most Hated NFL Players of All Time

 Teams: Baltimore Ravens

 Famous words: “We’ve talked about so much the last couple years of my career.
-He just helped me get through a lot of hard times, and I wouldn’t have been able to do it without him." — Michael Phelps, a Baltimore native
+He just helped me get through a lot of hard times, and I wouldn’t have been able to do it without him.” —Michael Phelps, a Baltimore native

 Bottom Line: Ray Lewis

 Why is someone like Ray Lewis, who had murder charges dismissed against him, hated by some people more than Rae Carruth, who was found guilty of murder conspiracy charges?
 Because Carruth put on an NFL jersey just a handful of times while Lewis spent 17 years destroying offenses.
-Part of the reason why so many outside Baltimore despise Lewis was because he was arguably the greatest middle linebacker in NFL history.
-But another big reason why Lewis was hated was due to his penchant to invoke God’s name as a reason for everything.

 An example of that came when Lewis was asked what he would say to the families of the slain men at the center of his murder case to which Lewis responded: "God has never made a mistake … If you really knew the way God works, He don't use people who commit anything like that for His glory.”

-2. Tim Tebow
+3. Tim Tebow

 Position: Quarterback